tvrzna/emptty/README.md

 __NOTE:__ The script is started as default user; in daemon mode it means `root`.

 `ENABLE_NUMLOCK` Enables numlock in daemon mode.
 Possible values are "true" or "false".
 Default value is false.

+`SESSION_ERROR_LOGGING` Defines how logging of session errors is handled.
+Possible values are "default", "appending" or "disabled".
+Default value is "disabled".

+`SESSION_ERROR_LOGGING_FILE` Overrides path of session errors log file.
+Default value is `/var/log/emptty-session-errors`.
+__NOTE:__ It expects existence of directories to defined logging file.

 #### /etc/emptty/motd-gen.sh
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!